theharvardcrimson/comp-materials/projects/project-nextjs/README.md

 ## Requirements

-- Do not install any other `node` packages.
+- Do not install any other packages.
-- Treat this like a codebase many people will use, i.e. use Prettier
+- Treat this like a codebase with many collaborators, i.e. use Prettier
+- Complete all TODOs: you can check where all of them are with `grep -R --exclude-dir=node_modules --exclude-dir=.next TODO`

+Email me at [dseum@college.harvard.edu](mailto:dseum@college.harvard.edu) if you have any questions or concerns!

+## Usage

-## Setup
+### Setup

 Install packages with `npm install`.

-## Development
+### Development

 1. Run the dev server with `npm run dev`.
 2. Open [http://localhost:3000](http://localhost:3000) with your browser.